rafaqz/DimensionalData.jl/docs/src/extending_dd.md

 ### `Dimension` axes

-Dimensions return from `dims` should hold a `Lookup` or in some cases just an `AbstractArray` (like with `DimIndices`).
+Dimensions returned from `dims` should hold a `Lookup` or in some cases just an `AbstractArray` (like with `DimIndices`).
 When attached to multi-dimensional objects, lookups must be the _same length_ as the axis of the array it represents, and `eachindex(A, i)` and `eachindex(dim)` must